Causal Evaluation of Membership Inference Attacks: Handling Interference in One-Run

 We consider the same estimators as in the multi-run setting, such as $\hat\tau_\mathrm{ATE}$ defined in \Cref{eq:estimator_ATE} for the ATE.
 Consistency, however, is no longer guaranteed, since interference induces dependence between samples.
 As aptly noted by \citet[Section 3.2]{cinelli2025challenges}, “all no-interference applications are alike; each SUTVA violation violates SUTVA in its own way”, underscoring the absence of a one-size-fits-all solution for handling interference.
 In our setting, as illustrated in \Cref{fig:causal_graph}b, interference arises because a single model is trained jointly on all members, inducing a complete interference graph over data points.
 We thus propose to impose assumptions directly on the training algorithm $\cA$, since the interference structure is intrinsic and unavoidable.

-To this end, we leverage learning-theoretic notions that formalize limited sensitivity of a model's behavior to any single training point.
-The first, \emph{error stability}, is milder than classical uniform stability (satisfied by regularized ERM \citep{bousquet2002stability} and SGD on convex or smooth nonconvex objectives with Lipschitz losses \citep{hardt2016train}) and controls changes in average test loss.
-Error stability controls the change in average test loss.
-The second, \emph{uniform training stability}, bounds changes in the loss at any \textit{training} point.
+To that end, we draw on algorithmic stability notions from learning theory \cite{bousquet2002stability}, which formalize the limited sensitivity of a model's behavior to any single training point.
+In particular, error stability (Def.~\ref{def:error_stability}) bounds changes in expected loss, while uniform training stability (Def.~\ref{def:delta_interpolation}) controls the worst-case change in loss at any \emph{training} point.\looseness=-1

-\begin{definition}[Error stability; \citealp{bousquet2002stability}] A learning algorithm $\cA$ is $\alpha$-error stable with respect to a loss $\cL$ if for all datasets $\cD=\set{x_1,\ldots,x_n}$, all $i\in[n]$ and $\cD'$ such that $\cD'=\set{x_1',\ldots,x_n'}$ with $x_j=x_j'$ if $j\ne i$, for $X \sim\cP_T$ independent of the rest, we have:
+\begin{definition}[Error stability \cite{bousquet2002stability}] A learning algorithm $\cA$ is $\alpha$-error stable with respect to a loss $\cL:\Theta\times \cX\rightarrow\mathbb{R}_{\geq 0}$ if for all datasets $\cD=\set{x_1,\ldots,x_n}$, all $i\in[n]$ and $\cD'$ such that $\cD'=\set{x_1',\ldots,x_n'}$ with $x_j=x_j'$ if $j\ne i$, for $X \sim\cP_T$ independent of the rest, we have: